How Animals Can Aid Eating Disorder Recovery

 Gratitude for having Jackson in my life led me to volunteer for AHS, something I’ve been doing for seven years now.
 Volunteering nudges me out of my shell and builds my confidence.
 None of the animals I meet there care how I look either, only how I treat them.
 Volunteering has also dispelled my fear of dogs, which prompted me to organize therapy dog visits at the college where I teach.
 Seeing student (and faculty and staff) joy upon noticing a therapy dog in the hallway made me joyful, too.
 Countless examples exist of how Jackson offered a stable platform from which I ventured into the world, knowing he’d be there when I returned.

-Jackson's unconditional acceptance continues benefitting me, even after his death at age 17.
-He gave me the courage to make a difference in another orange tabby’s life—at cat named Bubba who was Jackson’s opposite.
+Jackson’s unconditional acceptance continues benefitting me, even after his death at age 17.
+He gave me the courage to make a difference in another orange tabby’s life—a cat named Bubba who was Jackson’s opposite.

 When I brought Bubba into an AHS visiting room, he froze in fear.
 Overwhelmed to paralysis by shelter sounds, smells, sights, and exams that included pokes and prods, he didn’t so much choose to sit in my lap as feel unable to move once I placed him there.

-I treated Bubba the way Jackson treated me, accepting him unconditionally despite some strange behaviors and an anxiety that made him flinch almost every time I moved.
+I treated Bubba the way Jackson treated me, accepting him unconditionally despite some strange behaviors and anxiety that made him flinch almost every time I moved.
 With time, patience, and care, Bubba transformed.
 Now, he naps beside my desk when I work at home, climbs into my lap when I lounge on the couch, and curls up beside me when I read in bed at night.
 He follows my husband around in the morning until given his after-breakfast petting.
 He even tags my leg with a paw when he wants my affection.
 Just two years after coming home, he even accepted a wandering stray cat we took in.

 My relationships with Jackson and Bubba, along with my volunteer work at AHS, have helped me truly understand a saying that previously I had only accepted at surface level and never applied to myself: “Be Kind.
 Everyone you meet is fighting a battle you know nothing about.”

-It's almost impossible to focus on my troubles when I spend time with animals.
-As depicted in a recent comic, they can be part an effective prescription for health.
+It’s almost impossible to focus on my troubles when I spend time with animals.
+As depicted in a recent comic, they can be part of an effective prescription for health.